Digit112/Web-Quiz/README.md

 ### Other Tips

 - QuestionGroups can either contain Questions or other QuestionGroups, without mixing.
 When displayed, QuestionGroups with groups for children are collapsible, and this is signified by a square "+" button on their left.
 I try to keep these groups above the others as they tend to be the more important ones, but this does not always make sense in terms of the library's organization.

+## Incorrect Answer Generation

+Incorrect answers can be specified on a question or its ancestors, or can be received from the correct answers to sibling or cousin questions.

+Groups compile lists of available incorrect answers which come from Questions below and from QuestionGroups above.
+Notably, a question will only donate its correct answer to the incorrect answer list of a single group, its nearest ancestor which has `descendants-give-incorrect-answers` set to `true`.
+Questions also do not donate hidden answers.

+All ancestors' explicit incorrect answer lists are concatenated to produce the list of answers for a question.
+Afterwords, each question donates its answer(s) to its nearest accepting ancestor (if any).
+All lists are checked for duplicates, which are culled.

 ## Typo Forgiveness